yukimasaki/docker-laravel-separated/README.md

 # About
-This repository replicates [ucan-lab/docker-laravel](https://github.com/ucan-lab/docker-laravel/) as a template.
+This repository is replicated using [ucan-lab/docker-laravel](https://github.com/ucan-lab/docker-laravel/) as a template.
 Source code and Docker files can be managed as independent repositories.

 # Directory structures